MarcosCl98/MyWallapop-NodeJS/README.md

-# sdi-actividad2-104-106
+# MyWallapop-NodeJS
-Proyecto en NodeJS MyWallapop para la asignatura de SDI.
+Project in NodeJS MyWallapop for the subject of Distributed Systems and Internet.